 In 2012, the female at this nest laid her eggs on March 28, March 30, April 1, April 3, and April 6.
+In 2013, the eggs were laid on April 14, April 16, April 18, April 20 and April 23.
 Great Blue Herons usually lay an egg every two or three days until the clutch is complete.

 5. How many eggs do Great Blue Herons lay?

 They typically lay 2–6 eggs.
-In 2012, the Great Blue Herons at Sapsucker Woods Pond laid five eggs.
+In 2012 abd 2013, the Great Blue Herons at Sapsucker Woods Pond laid five eggs.
 Great Blue Herons at higher latitudes and in freshwater habitats tend to have more eggs per clutch on average.
-The herons in Sapsucker Woods successfully raised four young each year in 2009, 2010, and 2011, and five in 2012.
+The herons in Sapsucker Woods successfully raised four young each year in 2009, 2010, and 2011, five in 2012, and three in 2013.

 6. How long does it take for the eggs to hatch?

 According to the scientific literature, Great Blue Herons usually incubate their eggs for about 26-29 days.
 In 2012, the eggs in the Sapsucker Woods Pond nest hatched 30-35 days after the first egg was laid.
 The first two eggs hatched on April 27.
 The others hatched on April 28, April 30, and May 2.
+In 2013, the eggs hatched 32-36 days after the first egg was laid.
+The first egg hatched May 15, second May 17 and the third May 19.
 Once begun, the process of hatching out of the egg can take up to 48 hours.

 7. No one’s sitting on the eggs.
 Won’t they get cold?